Injuries Can Occur While On The Job

 With more than 25 years of experience in the Dallas-Fort Worth area, Crowe Arnold & Majors, LLP knows how to handle these personal injury cases.
 We help construction workers and their families get their lives back in order after an on-the-job injury.

-When you call us, you will be adding a skilled accident lawyer to your side that has extensive experience with all sorts of construction accident claims, including:
+When you call us, you will be adding a skilled personal injury lawyer to your side that has extensive experience with all sorts of construction accident claims, including:

 - Toxic exposure